 HTC Corporation aims to bring brilliance to life.
 As a global innovator in smart mobile and virtual reality devices and technology, HTC has produced award-winning products and industry firsts since its inception in 1997, and is now leading the VR industry with the HTC VIVE line of products, content and platforms.
-The pursuit of brilliance is at the heart of everything we do, inspiring best-in-class design and game-changing mobile and virtual reality experiences to make life better for consumers around the world.
+Our mission to combine technology with our humanity to unleash the imagination is at the heart of everything we do, inspiring best-in-class design and game-changing mobile and virtual reality experiences to make life better for consumers around the world.

 This statement is made on behalf of HTC Corporation and its group of companies (“HTC”) pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that HTC has taken and is continuing to take to combat modern slavery, encompassing slavery, servitude, forced labour and human trafficking, within the business or supply chain.

 HTC respects human rights and workplace rights, and has a zero tolerance approach to modern slavery.
-We are fully committed to acting ethically and with integrity and transparency in all business dealings, and to putting effective systems and controls in place to safeguard against illegal or unethical activity taking place in all of our business dealings.
-HTC is a member of the Responsible Business Alliance (formerly “Electronics Industry Citizenship Coalition”), the world’s largest industry coalition dedicated to corporate social responsibility in global supply chains.
+Through our integrated Environment, Social and Governance (“ESG”) program, we are fully committed to acting ethically and with integrity and transparency in all business dealings, and to putting effective systems and controls in place to safeguard against illegal or unethical activity taking place across our business.

-HTC is based and listed in Taiwan, and has business operation centres in Taipei, Taiwan; Seattle, USA; San Francisco, USA; Slough, UK; Beijing, China and Shanghai, China.
-Further details on the structure and performance of HTC Corporation can be found in the Company’s Annual Report 2017, quarterly earnings, events and presentations, which are available on the HTC website here.
+HTC is based and listed in Taiwan, and has business operation centres in Taipei, Taiwan; Taoyuan, Taiwan; Seattle, USA; Berkeley, USA; Slough, UK; Beijing, China and Shanghai, China.
+Further details on the structure and performance of HTC Corporation can be found in the Company’s Annual Report 2021, quarterly earnings, events and presentations, which are available on the HTC website here.

 OUR SUPPLY CHAIN

 Our supply chains include the sourcing of service providers including but not limited to manufacturing, sales, marketing and aftersales.
-We operate a supplier policy and maintain a preferred supplier list.
-We conduct due diligence on all suppliers before allowing them to become a preferred supplier.
-This due diligence includes an online search to ensure that the particular organisation has never been convicted of offenses relating to modern slavery and on site audits which include a review of working conditions.
+We operate a comprehensive supplier policy and maintain an approved supplier list.
+We conduct due diligence on all suppliers before accepting them as an approved supplier.
+This due diligence includes an online search to ensure that the particular organisation has never been convicted of offenses relating to modern slavery, and regular on-site audits, which include a review of working conditions.

 In addition to the above, as part of our contract with suppliers, we endeavour to require that they confirm to us that: